-Dues-Professional Associations funds the District's membership in the MetroHartford Alliance which is now being funded out of the District Board.
+Dues-Professional Associations funds the District's membership in the MetroHartford Alliance which is now being funded out of the District Board, is being shown here for historically purposes.

 Legal Services provides payments for the District's collection attorneys.

 Septic Reimbursements are the result of the 1997 Sewer User Charge Study.
 As a result, the District Board established a septic tank clean-out reimbursement program for those property owners within the District member towns that do not have access to the sewer system but support the District's General Fund through their property taxes.